-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. Singing tonal music in treble, bass, alto and tenor clefs.
+(1-0-3) This course is taken for academic credit.
+(Prerequisite: MUSI 1311 and 1116 with grades of C or higher) Students will earn an A, B, C, D, F, or W. Singing tonal music in treble, bass, alto and tenor clefs.
 Aural study, including dictation, of rhythm, melody and diatonic harmony.
 A continuation of MUSI 1116.
 Rhythmic dictation is included.
 Lab fee.